History of Christianity and homosexuality: Diverging opinions in modern era

-A new denomination, the Metropolitan Community Church (40,000 members), has also come into existence specifically to serve the Christian LGBT community.
+The Metropolitan Community Church was founded in 1968 serve the Christian LGBTQ community.
 Smaller LGBT-friendly Christian denominations have also been founded, such as the Ecumenical Catholic Church and several independent Catholic Churches.

 Individual Christians maintain a variety of beliefs on this subject that may or may not correspond to their official church doctrines.
 Some mainline Protestant denominations in the United States have also removed language in their bylaws which suggest that homosexuality is a sinful state of being.
 The Book of Order used by the PCUSA reflects this change.
 Similar modifications in position can also be seen in the Lutheran ELCA and Disciples of Christ.
-Although acceptance of sexually active LGBT laity has increased in terms of actual practice and in terms of church law, some of these denominations continue to limit leadership and clergy roles for LGBT persons.
+Although acceptance of sexually active LGBTQ laity has increased in terms of actual practice and in terms of church law, some of these denominations continue to limit leadership and clergy roles for LGBTQ persons.
 A number of denominations, like the aforementioned United Methodists, remain divided over the issues relating to homosexuality, with a large number of members pushing for changes in the church's Book of Discipline to allow for full inclusion of LGBT persons in the life of the church.

-In 1989, The Evangelical Network was formed with LGBT Evangelical Christians.
+In 1988, The Evangelical Network was formed with LGBT Evangelical Christians.
 It is a network of churches, ministries and Christian workers.

+As of 2025, homosexuality is criminalized in 26 Christian-majority countries, they are Burundi, Cameroon, Eritrea, Eswatini, Ethiopia, Ghana, Grenada, Guyana, Jamaica, Kenya, Kiribati, Liberia, Malawi, Papua New Guinea, Samoa, Solomon Islands, Saint Vincent and the Grenadines, South Sudan, Tanzania, Togo, Tonga, Trinidad and Tobago, Tuvalu, Uganda, Zambia, and Zimbabwe.
+Out of all of these countries, 15 of them are in Africa, 5 of them are in the Americas, and 6 are in Oceania.
+Since 2023, in Uganda, "aggravated homosexuality" is punishable by death, with homosexuality punishable by life imprisonment.
+It is the only Christian-majority country to make any act of homosexuality punishable by death.
+In Guyana, Tanzania, and Zambia, homosexuality is punishable by life imprisonment.
+In Eswatini, Ghana, Grenada, Guyana, Jamaica, Kiribati, Papua New Guinea, Samoa, Tonga, Trinidad and Tobago, Tuvalu, and Zimbabwe, only male homosexuality is criminalized.
+In 2009, Burundi became the first Christian-majority country in the 21st century to criminalize homosexuality, followed by Trinidad and Tobago, which previously legalized homosexuality in 2018, but reversed its decision in 2025.
+Though in recent years, the number is decreasing, with Gabon in 2020, Angola in 2021 (along with Bhutan), Antigua and Barbuda, Barbados, Saint Kitts and Nevis in 2022 (along with Singapore), Cook Islands in 2023 (along with Mauritius), Dominica, Namibia, and Niue in 2024, and Saint Lucia in 2025.